terra0 is a prototype of a self-owned augmented forest. It is currently being set up at 52°27'39.8"N 13°50'22.9”E – 30km in the east of Berlin.

-terra0 creates a scenario whereby a forest is able to sell licences to log trees through automated processes, Smart Contracts and Blockchain technology.
+The Project emerged from research in the fields of crypto governance, smart contracts, economics and questions regarding representations of natural systems in the techno-sphere.
+It creates a framework whereby a forest is able to sell licences to log its own trees through automated processes, smart contracts and blockchain technology.
 In doing so, this forest accumulates capital.
-A shift from valorisation through third parties to a self-utilization makes it possible for the forest to procure its real counter-value and eventually buy (thus own) itself.
-The augmented forest, as owner of itself, is in the position to buy more ground and therefore to expand.
+A shift from valorization through third parties to a self-utilization makes it possible for the forest to procure its real exchange value, and eventually buy itself.

 From an economic perspective, an object cannot be separated from its purpose or function.
 Thus the means of existence of every object is based on its usability by third parties. terra0 examines a scenario whereby objects appropriate and apply utilisation mechanisms to themselves, with the help of new technologies.